fat/haunt/README.md

 # HAUNT

-### Note:

-This isn't done yet.
-And basically will only create the issue and pull request objects at this point.

 ### TODO
 + Decide how to mark issue has consumed (so that same issue isn't reprocessed)... should we even do this?